codewithkael/WalkieTalkie/README.md

 # Walkie Talkie: Implementing WebSocket Communication in Android

-Welcome to the GitHub repository for our comprehensive tutorial on **implementing WebSocket communication in Android applications using Kotlin**.
-In this tutorial, we will guide you through the process of establishing a WebSocket server and client connection between two Android devices, allowing them to exchange data in real-time.
+Welcome to the GitHub repository for our comprehensive tutorial on **implementing WebSocket communication in Android applications using Kotlin And Jetpack Compose**.
+In this tutorial, we will guide you through the process of establishing a WebSocket server and client connection between two Android devices, allowing them to exchange data in real-time. also Jetpack Compose for UI design.

 ## **Watch the Tutorial here**: [www.youtube.com/@codewithkael](https://www.youtube.com/@codewithkael)